tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 $
 {% endhighlight %}

 Luckily, the database credentials work and we obtain a shell as the `moshe` user.
-If we execute `w`, we see that the `yossi` user is currently physically active on the target host.
-By executing `groups`, we can list the groups of the `moshe` user and discover that we are part of the `video` group.
-The video group normally has access to video devices and memory segments of these devices.
+If we execute `w`, we see that the `yossi` user is also logged in on the target host.
+By executing `groups`, we can list the groups of the `moshe` user and discover that this user is a member of the `video` group.
+The `video` group usually has access to video devices and memory segments of these devices.
 For example, this includes framebuffers which are portions of RAM that contains the next frame which should be displayed on a physical monitor.
 If the `yossi` user is physically present in front of the computer, we might be able to take a screenshot of his screen to see what he is doing.

 {% highlight none linenos %}
 $ @@w@@